 San Diego County is one of the best regions in the United State for off-roading, featuring abundant off-road trails ranging from mellow dirt roads to hard-core rock crawling trails.

 In this guide, we’ve curated a running list of San Diego off-road trails that will suit drivers of varying skill levels.
 Whether you are looking for a hardcore Jeep trail or a chill dirt road for daily-driver SUV, we’ve got you covered.

 To make it easier to navigate, we’ve grouped the off-road trails into different destinations.
-For instance, all of the trails in Anza-Borrego will be listed together.
+Where we have separate guides to areas, you can follow links to those to learn more.
 We’ll provide an indication of difficulty for each trail, but please know that this isn’t an official grading system at all.
 We recommend exploring these trails with someone whose done them before and has experience off-roading.

 Lastly, before we jump into the list, please know that it is a work in progress.
 There are MANY trails in San Diego.
 While we hope to get to them all eventually, it’s gonna take a while!